awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-using-notifications-email.md

 You can also disable bounce and complaint notifications through email by using the [SetIdentityFeedbackForwardingEnabled](https://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityFeedbackForwardingEnabled.html) API operation\.

-## Email Feedback Forwarding Destination<a name="monitor-sending-activity-using-notifications-email-destination"></a>
+## Email feedback forwarding destination<a name="monitor-sending-activity-using-notifications-email-destination"></a>

 When you receive notifications by email, Amazon SES rewrites the `From` header and sends the notification to you\.
 The address to which Amazon SES forwards the notification depends on how you sent the original message\.